 How do you style choppy hair?

-There are an endless amount of ways to style a choppy haircut but if you’re new to choppy styles, meet your new best friend: Matrix Style Link Over Achiever Hair Cream + Paste + Wax.
+There are endless ways to style a choppy haircut, but if you're new to choppy styles, meet your new best friend: Matrix Style Link Over Achiever Hair Cream + Paste + Wax.
+Whether sculpting a polished style or completely embracing your choppy texture, this paste-cream-wax hybrid is the only styling product your choppy haircut needs.
 The product spreads like a cream, texturizes like a paste, and holds like a wax.
 Never tacky, never sticky, this formula is a reworkable wonder.
-Whether you’re sculpting a polished style or completely embracing your choppy texture, this paste, cream, wax hybrid is the only styling product your choppy haircut needs.

-If you’re looking for more of an apply-and-run situation, you can also try a texturizing spray like Redken Triple Dry 15 Dry Texture Finishing Spray.
-This product creates a lighter texture that still allows for a lot of movement.
+If you’re looking for more of an apply-and-run situation, you can also try a texturizing spray like Shu Uemura Art of Hair Wata Wave Texture Spray.
+This product gives a hair a touchable, lived-in look.

 How do you cut a choppy layer?

-As much as we’d love to get into the ins and outs of hair cutting, the truth is, haircuts—choppy, layered, or anything in between—are best left to the professionals.
+As much as we’d love to get into the ins and outs of hair cutting, the truth is that haircuts—choppy, layered, or anything in between—are best left to the professionals.
 There is no one-size-fits-all choppy haircut, so what works for you may not work for your friend.
-If you’re interested in a choppy layered cut but want to know more about the process before you commit, be sure to schedule a consultation with a trusted stylist.
+If you’re interested in a choppy layered cut but want to know more about the process before you commit, schedule a consultation with a trusted stylist.

 What is a choppy bob style?

 A choppy bob simply takes your traditional short bob—which typically hits between your jawline and ear—and infuses it with some glorious texture.
-This short choppy hairstyle can work for thick, wavy, and curly hair, and it can add dimension to pin-straight hair, as well.
+Not only is this one of the best choppy short hairstyles for thick hair, but it also works well for wavy, and curly hair.
+It can add dimension to pin-straight hair, as well.

 How do you get rid of choppy layers?

 No sense in walking into a commitment unless you know how to get yourself out, right?
 Getting rid of choppy layers is a matter of allowing your hair to grow out.
-Your stylist can help you do this in an expedited way that’s still flattering, which usually means micro-trimming the layers while cutting the rest of your hair per usual until all of your hair is the same length again.
-Dusting cuts that focus more on creating shape and cleaning up dry ends might also be a good option depending on your hairstyle.
+Your stylist can help you do this in an expedited way that’s still flattering, which usually means micro-trimming the layers while cutting the rest of your hair as usual until all of your hair is the same length again.
+Depending on your hairstyle, dusting cuts that focus more on creating shape and cleaning up dry ends might also be a good option.

-Since you won’t be cutting your hair as aggressively, it’s important to make sure you’re routinely moisturizing your ends with a deep conditioner to keep them shiny and healthy looking.
-Try the Redken All Soft Mega Mega Deep Conditioning Treatment Mask or L'Oréal Professionnel Absolut Repair Instant Resurfacing Masque, both of which infuse deep hydration to help nourish damaged or weakened hair.
-A split end healing product such as Pureology Strength Cure Split End Salve Treatment can help, too.
-This leave-in treatment works by reinforcing the hair shaft to visibly smooth damaged ends.
+Since you won’t be cutting your hair as aggressively, it’s important to make sure you’re routinely moisturizing your ends with a deep conditioner to keep them shiny and healthy-looking.
+Try the Biolage Professional Hydra Source Deep Treatment Pack Multi Use Hair Mask or L'Oréal Professionnel Absolut Repair Instant Resurfacing Masque, both of which infuse deep hydration to help nourish damaged or weakened hair.
+A split end healing product such as Matrix Total Results Instacure Anti-Breakage Porosity Spray can help, too.
+This leave-in treatment visibly smooths damaged ends.